Robert Spitzer (psychiatrist): On homosexuality

 In a 2012 interview, Spitzer said he asked to retract the study and stated that he agreed with its critics:

 In a letter to Kenneth J Zucker, editor of Journal of Sexual Behavior, Spitzer wrote:

 Awards

 Spitzer received the Thomas William Salmon Medal from the New York Academy of Medicine for his contributions to psychiatry.
 The American Psychological Association awarded him in 1987 with the Adolf Meyer award and in 1994 for Research in Psychiatry.

 Personal life and death

 Spitzer was married three times, his first two marriages ending in divorce.
 He was born Jewish but held atheist views.
+He moved from Princeton, New Jersey to Seattle, Washington, in 2015.

-Spitzer died on December 25, 2015, in Seattle, having recently moved there from New Jersey.
-His wife stated his death was due to heart problems.
+Spitzer died from heart disease at a care facility in Seattle on December 25, 2015, at the age of 83.
 Besides his wife and collaborator, Janet Williams, he was survived by his five children (Gideon Spitzer-Williams, Ezra Spitzer-Williams, Noah Spitzer-Williams, Daniel Spitzer and Laura Spitzer), and five grandchildren.